Intezaar (1956 film): Release

 The film was released on 12 May 1956.
 It also had a theatrical release in India.

 Reception

-Mushtaq Gazdar, a well-known film critic, in his book "Pakistan Cinema 1947 - 1997" termed the some of the songs of the film as 'immortal masterpieces of classic film music'.
+Mushtaq Gazdar, a well-known film critic, in his book "Pakistan Cinema 1947 - 1997" termed some of the songs of the film as 'immortal masterpieces of classic film music'.

 Lata Mangeshkar termed the music of the film as one of her favourite Pakistani music score.